wowsinfo/WoWs-Info-Seven/extra/diary.md

 ### What to do tomorrow?
 ~~~

+## 04/12/2019
+### What have I done?
+`BasicDownloader` and `APIResponse`.
+There will be lots of classes but this is the only to make sure it is safe.
+Therefore, I have to write lots of code for this... but it is good in the long run.
+### What to do tomorrow?
+Add more models.

 ## 02/12/2019
 ### What have I done?
 Updated to `1.0.7/1.6.6` to fix some bugs and tabs were added to log files.